Neversink Reservoir: Access and recreational use

 Neversink is not as easily reached as some of the city's other Catskill reservoirs.
 NY 55 runs along its southern end, but that is the only road within proximity of any section.
 Access to the actual reservoir is tightly restricted and has been even more so since the September 11, 2001 attacks forced an increase in security.

 Fishing is permitted in season with a DEP-issued permit in addition to the appropriate New York state license, and the reservoir is known, as with most Catskill fishing areas, for its trout.
-However boats are not allowed to leave the reservoir for environmental reasons and must be stored near it year round.
 Fish species present in the lake include landlocked salmon, brown trout, yellow perch, smallmouth bass, smelt, chain pickerel, black bullhead, rock bass and pumpkinseed sunfish.
 Hunters with valid city and state permits may also use the lands around the reservoir where hunting is permitted during the season.
 Beyond those, however, no recreational use of the reservoir is permitted.
 While the land is not fenced off, the area is regularly patrolled by uniformed DEP police.

+No motor boats are allowed on the reservoir; non-motorized boats that have been steam-cleaned and that have required tags may be used in the reservoir during the summer.